trussworks/trussels-guide/trussels.md

 3. Have the opportunity to join us for a Being Humans Together chat (optional).
 These happen on Fridays at 9:30 Pacific/12:30 Eastern, and should already be on your calendar.
 They’re a non-work-related group chat where we get together and talk about … well, anything really.

 We try to be sure everyone has done the following in their first 3 months:
-1. Visit another Trussel in person
+1. Visit another Trussel in person...with the current climate we totally get that this may not happen.
+In the mean time, we suggest joining the #colleagues-and-coffee channel to be automatically paired every 3 weeks for a "donut" with another Trussel
 2. Lead your first interview to help us keep hiring good people

 You’ll then be a “Full Trussel”!

 ## Getting started on the tools we use
 You should have a bunch of invitations in your inbox.
-Your hiring manager will walk you through each of these.
+Your onboarding manager will walk you through each of these.
 If you don’t have an invitation to one of the tools listed in this onboarding guide, please let your hiring manager know.

 Here’s who to contact for help on :lock:[various business systems](https://docs.google.com/spreadsheets/d/1dMQCW7fI0SGwBEtCSf8uX3n1beE0GC5yTgtUrPetFUM/edit#gid=0) (you don’t need everything in here).